-Carbs: 50-100 grams/day (or less) = accelerated fat loss.
+Carbs: For keto eating—50 grams or less = keto adaptation and (generally speaking) quickest fat loss.
+For Primal eating—50-100 grams/day (or less) = accelerated fat loss.
 100-150 grams/day = effortless weight maintenance.
 Heavy exercisers can increase carb intake as needed to replace glycogen stores.

 Fat: Enjoy freely but sensibly for balance of caloric needs and high dietary satisfaction levels.

 Avoid Poisonous Things: Conventional Wisdom’s dietary guidelines promote fat storage, type 2 diabetes, inflammation and obesity!